Dhara121/HousePredictionStreamlit/README.md

-Certainly.
-Here's a **short, clean, and professional `README.md`** for your project — no emojis or symbols:

----

 ## House Price Predictor

 This project is a machine learning-based web application that predicts house sale prices based on key property features.
 It uses a Random Forest model trained on the Kaggle House Prices dataset and provides an interactive UI built with Streamlit.
 The app is fully containerized using Docker for easy deployment.